Work with kids in world renowned Whistler

 Whistler Blackcomb normally require Instructors to have at least a Level 2 qualification so this is a great way to step straight into an Instructor role in your first season!

 On successful completion of the course, you will start work with Whistler Kids.
 The pay averages around C$10 (approx £5.50) per hour, before tips, for 30-40 hours a week.
 Hours vary with season, snow conditions and guest numbers; normally you get two days off to ski.
 You are paid enough to cover your accommodation, food and fun - a great place to socialise, ski, and some Oysters have managed to save enough to go travelling after the season.

 IEC Working Holiday Programme

-The International Experience Canada program is also available to citizens of Australia, Belgium, Chile, Costa Rica, Czech Republic, Denmark, Greece, Hong Kong, Japan, Mexico, New Zealand and Norway.
+The International Experience Canada program is also available to citizens of Australia, Belgium, Chile, Costa Rica, Czech Republic, Denmark, Greece, Hong Kong, Ireland, Japan, Mexico, New Zealand and Norway.
 If you have a passport for one of these countries we suggest you contact the Canadian High Commission in your home country.
-You also need to be able to demonstrate that you can cover your expenses in Canada for the first three months ($1000 per month).
+You also need to be able to demonstrate that you can cover your expenses in Canada and must arrive in Canada with the equivalent of $2500 in your bank account.
 These are the requirements of the Canadian Immigration Department.